Beyond Vibe Coding

 From my experience building i80agent, AI can generate code quickly.
 But only a well-defined system can grow.

 Vibe coding gets you started.
-Structured intent gets you to something that lasts.
+Spec-driven development gets you to something that lasts.